satisfactory-factories/satisfactory-factories/README.md

 pnpm dev
 ```

 When the parser is run, it outputs to file `/parser/gameData.json`.
 This file needs copying to `/web/public/gameData_v1.x-xx.json`.
 The version must directly correlate with the minor version of the game (unless a patch messes with a recipe, unlikely). e.g. `v1.0-11.json` would increment to `v1.0-12.json`.
+The old version needs deleting when you commit.

 Once the new file has been placed, you must also edit `/web/src/config/config.ts` and update the version there too.